Eluinhost/Captains/idea.md

 It then repeats in reverse order: `r -> o -> l -> j -> a`

-It then continues in forward->backward picks until no players are left on the pick list.
+It then continues in forward->backward picks until no players are left on the pick list or all teams are full.

 End draft stage.